Ein HaBesor: History

-Early Bronze
+Early Bronze Age

-Ein Besor was an Egyptian First Dynasty staging post along the "ways of Horus" trade route in the northern Negev.
+En Besor was an Egyptian First Dynasty staging post along the "ways of Horus" trade route in the northern Negev.
 The staging post was contemporary with Tell es-Sakan, and covered an estimated 1200 m2.
 Archaeologists Pierre de Miroschedji and Moain Sadeq hypothesise that En Besor was within an area of permanent Egyptian settlement.

 History after 1982

 The modern moshav was established in 1982.
 Some of the residents were from Sadot, an Israeli settlement in the Sinai Peninsula evacuated after signing of the Egypt–Israel peace treaty.

 On 7 October 2023, Ein HaBesor was attacked by Hamas.
-The moshav's civil defense team, with only four M16 rifles, repelled the attack.
+Moshav residents, armed with four M16 rifles and some pistols, repelled the attack.